mubarak-exe/Fake-News-Detection-using-Hybrid-BiLSTM-TCN-Model-with-Attention-Mechanism/README.md

 ## Credits

-This project was carried out by [Your Name] as a part of [Course/Program Name] at [Institution Name].
-We extend our gratitude to [Supervisor/Instructor Name] for their valuable support and guidance.
+This project was carried out by Mubarak Shikalgar as a part of Research Project Course at Sanjay Ghodawat University.
+We extend our gratitude to Dr. Chetan Arage and Deepika Patil Ma'am for their valuable support and guidance.